-This is where the true game begins.
-Whatever your motivation for choosing a trek, not being too ambitious and overzealous about your abilities is very important.
-Choose a beginner level trek for which you are fit and also fits in within your timelines.
-A trek might be easy if covered in 5 days, as an example, however, the same trek can be back-breaking if tried in 3 days.
+This place is where the real game begins.
+Whatever your motivation for choosing a trek, not being too ambitious and enthusiastic about your abilities is essential, choose a beginner level trek for which you are fit and also fits in within your timelines.
+A trek might be easy if covered in 5 days; as an example, however, the same trek can be back-breaking if tried in 3 days.

 There are great treks around Himachal Pradesh and Uttrakhand for beginners.
 If you aren’t able to choose your first trek, then check out our article on the best beginner treks.